Rise in coronavirus cases expected to stabilise soon: Niti Aayog member VK Paul

 "So, overall the rate of spread has diminished but yes the number still has not stabilised.
 But we expect it to stabilise anytime...," the Niti Aayog member said.
 Reacting to criticism that India is not doing enough tests, Paul said India's testing strategy has been fine-tuned from time to time based on the stage of coronavirus disease.

-"After the lockdown ends, our new normal is going to be be very different.
-There will be no big collection of people, there will be no religion congregation or big events.
+"After the lockdown ends, our new normal is going to be very different.
+There will be no big collection of people, there will be no religious congregation or big events.
 "We will have to wear masks.
 Lots of things will change until the pandemic is totally extinguished," he observed.

 The death toll due to COVID-19 rose to 1,301 and the number of cases climbed to 39,980 in the country on Sunday, according to the Union Health Ministry.
 The Centre has extended the lockdown by two more weeks after May 3, when the second phase of these restrictions was scheduled to end.